DougTrajano/olid-br/docs/annotation/iterations.en.md

 # Iterations

-We decided to work in iterations because it allow us validate and improve the annotation process and guidelines.
+We decided to work in iterations because it allows us to validate and improve the annotation process and guidelines.
 Each iteration has its own goals and objectives.

 ## Iteration 1